 Besides, you would also need to know all relevant state and federal licensing, zoning, and other rules.

 That being said, however, cannabis is a great crop that can yield rich harvests if cultivated properly.

 Outdoor plants can grow up to ten feet or higher and could even serve as an excellent cover crop for smaller plants, such as carrots or tomatoes.

 Whole cannabis flower only makes up a small fraction of the total market.
 Edibles, oils, extracts, tinctures and distillates are surging in popularity as casual/recreational cannabis use continues to expand.
-Ancillary businesses, like manufacturers of specialized extraction, distillation, processing and packaging equipment are also benefiting from the growth of this new green marijuana industry.
+Ancillary businesses, like manufacturers of specialized extraction, distillation, processing and other extraction systems to more common materials such as packaging equipment are also benefiting from the growth of this new green marijuana industry.

 With the proliferation of blanket anti-smoking laws already covering all of America, it is only logical that smokeless alternatives will continue to grow to become major market segments.

 We are already seeing some of this when it comes to financial investments by other legacy F&B companies.
 One of America’s largest alcohol importers bought a 38% stake in Canopy Growth, one of Canada’s largest cannabis growers.